 Nhi Aronheim stands at only four feet, nine inches tall, but her story is immense.

-Several anthologies including KENTUCKY WOMEN: TWO CENTURIES OF INDOMITABLE SPIRIT AND VISION, and a documentary that aired on PBS, VIETNAM 101, have profiled her harrowing journey as a child refugee who escaped war-torn Vietnam in search of the American Dream.
+Several anthologies including The Westword Newspaper and Kentucky Women: Two Centuries of Indomitable Spirit and Vision have profiled her harrowing journey as a child refugee who escaped war-torn Vietnam in search of the American Dream.